rubyworks/fluidity/README.md

 <br/>

-Fluidity is an assertions framework that provides avery  elegant fluid notation for specifying test assertions.
+Fluidity is an assertions framework that provides a very elegant fluid notation for specifying test assertions.

-Fluidity is built on top of the [Assay](http://rubyworks.github.com/assay) assertions meta-framework which provides it a solid foundation.
+Fluidity is built on top of the [Assay](http://rubyworks.github.com/assay) assertions meta-framework, giving it a solid foundation.
 Assay defines assertions in the same way that Ruby defines exceptions.
 Assay provides a complete set of these assertion classes for all common assertion needs.